I have a confession to make that will probably get me kicked out of the Souls community, but YOLO.

 Anyway, I can objectively say that I was amazed by Bloodborne.
 I wish I hadn’t watched countless playthroughs of it before playing it, but I never thought I’d buy a PS4, so I thought the only way I would experience the game was by watching it.
 I do sometimes wonder if I would have a warmer feeling for it if I had played it through unspoiled, but I go back and forth on that.
 I think I would have been completely frustrated if I’d gone in without any prior knowledge because it’s different in several ways to the Souls games.
 On the other hand, one of my favorite parts of these games is the exploration and discovery.

-Side note: The boys of RKG nee Prepare to Try celebrated their 3rd birth-i-versary yesterday with a seven-hour stream.
+Side note: The boys of RKG nee Prepare to Try celebrated their 3rd birth-i-versary yesterday with a seven-hour stream of the original Dark Souls.
 They were passing the sticks on each death, and Gav was saying how he had practiced for a couple hours before the stream because he hadn’t played much of the games before.
 He said that he thought for him some of the fun of the games was having Krupa there to explain the lore and to guide them.
 Gav and Rory had said more than once that they never would have gotten out of the Undead Asylum (first area of the original game) without Krupa’s help.
 Their goal was to see how far they could get in the original game (remastered) during the stream.
 They put a call-out for summons, and I was sad they were playing on the PS4 because that meant I couldn’t be summoned, but it was so cool to watch people in the stream get summoned.
 With all the summons and the shit they dropped for the boys, they made it well past Biggie & Small.
 They said they’ll do another stream in which they finish this playthrough which had a Finchy (all their characters are named Finchy) with a magic build.